A twist and a pinch of fantasy or horror

 In contrast, Stripper Killer (also the first chapter of the vampire novel Creation), is darkly erotic, and describes what happens when estate agent Jake unwittingly crosses paths with the forces of evil.
 Poor Jake.

-‘The Boggart’ is a weird one.
+‘The Krampus‘ is a weird one.
 An ancient and cruel spirit follows a family to Cornwall and threatens their lives.
 Only a special kind of music can save them.
 This was based partly on an 1869 newspaper article from Lancashire https://lancashirefolk.com/2017/04/19/a-boggart-did-it-proved-in-court/ which involved broken windows.
-The boggart in my tale is much more sinister than that and is in the habit of beating people to death with his tiny hammer.
+The krampus in my tale is much more sinister than that and is in the habit of beating people to death with his hammer.
 But all he really wants is to be loved.
 Read more here….

 In the Girl with Tattoos, night owl Jason agrees to follow an attractive and mysterious woman.
 And then he is paid to kill her.
-Jason enjoys the dark side, and eventually agrees.
-The girl with tattoos is not what she seems, and Jason does not follow instructions.
+Jason enjoys the dark side, and so eventually agrees.
+The Girl With tattoos is not what she seems, and Jason does not follow instructions.
 It will be a life-changing experience.